opencast/opencast/docs/guides/developer/docs/localization.md

 Modifications to the translation files in the Opencast code repository will be regularly overwritten and therefore will be lost!*

-Note that Crowdin managers take care of uploading the English source and translations to Crowdin and download the others translations from Crowdin.
+Note that Crowdin managers take care of uploading the English sources and translations to Crowdin and download the others translations from Crowdin.

 Crowdin Managers